-d) supporting the functionalities of API invoker and API exposing function as specified in 3GPP TS 23.222 [6]; and
+d) supporting the functionalities of API invoker and API exposing function as specified in 3GPP TS 23.222 [6];

-e) interacting with 3GPP Core Network for accessing the capabilities of network functions either directly (e.g. via PCF) or indirectly (i.e. SCEF/NEF/SCEF+NEF).
+e) interacting with 3GPP Core Network for accessing the capabilities of network functions either directly (e.g. via PCF) or indirectly (i.e. SCEF/NEF/SCEF+NEF);

+f) registering and providing edge deployment information to ECS-ER;

+g) providing EDN configuration information to a partner ECS; and

+h) retrieving EDN configuration information from a partner ECS.

+In addition to the ECS functions, the functionalities of ECS-ER are:

+a) supporting the functionalities of registration (i.e., registration, update, and de-registration) for the ECS(s);

+b) receiving and storing information about edge computing resources from the ECS(s);

+c) receiving and storing information about edge computing resources from other ECS-ER(s); and

+d) providing information about Edge computing resources to other ECS-ER(s) of the federation.